High Schools! Participate in the Research on Adaptation to Climate Change Project

 Research experience can be a powerful way for teachers to enhance their science content knowledge and pedagogy.
 Teachers have the opportunity to work closely with the students they select for their team, but can also integrate their learning and experience into their classes.

-Upon completion of the program teachers receive a $1000 stipend.
-They will also receive $1000 in equipment to facilitate their research.
-High school teachers are also eligible to receive Continuing Education credits for their participation.
-Teachers are responsible for the cost of tuition and can receive up to 4 Continuing Education credits.
+Upon completion of the program teachers receive $1,000 in equipment to facilitate their research.
+High school teachers are also eligible to receive Continuing Education credits for their participation OR a $1,000 stipend.
+Teachers are responsible for the cost of tuition and can receive up to 3 Continuing Education credits.
 For more information on obtaining academic credit, please contact the CWDD office:

 Phone: (802) 654-3270